SkygearIO/skygear-doc/content/intro/getting-started.md

 ## Start working with skygear

 On your Mac, create a directory called `skygear`.
-You can also call it with any name.
+You can also call it by any name.

 ```